SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_NSW_Announcement_Manager.md

 #### Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Configuration of Stations

 The **Lines**, **Nodes** and **Stations** tables must first be populated, before a user can select the destination for the announcement in the Visio file.
-These tables can be found on the **Stations** page of the driver and can be populated by importing a **CSV** file.
+These tables can be found on the **Stations** page of the connector and can be populated by importing a **CSV** file.

 To import the CSV file, click the **"Import..."** button at the bottom of the **Stations** page.
 This will open the **Import** page where the available **CSV** files can be selected and imported.
 The CSV files need to be stored in *"C:\Skyline DataMiner\Documents\Sydney Trains NSW Announcement Manager"* and have the following headers: *"zone id, zone name, zone type, station, station acronym, station type, node, node acronym, line, telephone"*.